Overview

 CAD Modelling

-Using tools like SolidWorks , I created a full 3D model of ELE, including the chassis, articulated arms, bucket assemblies and drivetrain.
+Using SolidWorks, I created a full 3D model of ELE, including the chassis, articulated arms, bucket assemblies and drivetrain.
 The modelling process involved careful consideration of kinematics, tolerances, and assembly constraints.
 Detailed drawings and exploded views were produced to guide fabrication.
+This design was updated throughout the development process to hit system requirements.

-Using tools like SolidWorks , I created a full 3D model of ELE, including the chassis, articulated arms, bucket assemblies and drivetrain.
+Using SolidWorks, I created a full 3D model of ELE, including the chassis, articulated arms, bucket assemblies and drivetrain.
 The modelling process involved careful consideration of kinematics, tolerances, and assembly constraints.
 Detailed drawings and exploded views were produced to guide fabrication.
+This design was updated throughout the development process to hit system requirements.

 Analysis and Optimization